maxrahder/myapp/README.md

 To run native Froala methods, use `getEditor()` to get a reference to the Froala instance, then run any method you wish.
 Froala methods are documented at [Froala Methods](https://www.froala.com/wysiwyg-editor/docs/methods).

-For example, to create a
+For example, to get the character count you'd use this expression:

+    myFroalaComponent.getEditor().charCounter.count()

 ### Startup time